1jour1vin

 Mouth

-Notes of red fruit, with freshness and a supple structure, making it an immediate pleasure to drink.
+Notes of red fruit, with a lovely freshness and supple structure, making it an immediate pleasure to taste.

 Serve